MaheshSQL/AzureMLWorkshop/README-ComputeInstance.md

 - Click Code -> Download ZIP

 ### Provisioning the Compute for the labs
 - Please refer to Lab-00.
 Ideally resources should be created not more than a day before the workshop.
+Alternatively, compute can be provisoned before starting the labs.

 ### Clean-up (Post workshop)
 Please delete the resource group including all resources within it after finishing the workshop/labs.